vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 - Example: Splitting "Product" into "Product", "ProductDetails", "ProductMetadata" before knowing if they change independently

-## 11.3 The Adaptive Granularity Strategy Solution: Quantitative, Context-Aware Framework
+## 11.3 Adaptive Granularity Governance: The Khan Microservice Pattern Solution: Quantitative, Context-Aware Framework

 ### 11.3.1 Core Philosophy

-The Adaptive Granularity Strategy is built on three foundational principles:
+Adaptive Granularity Governance: The Khan Microservice Pattern is built on three foundational principles:

 **Principle 1: Measure, Don't Guess**
 Every architectural decision must be backed by quantitative metrics.
 Intuition is valuable, but data is definitive.